 I would not consider this defensive and hard-headed aspirant a “screenwriter” just because she slapped scenes together and created a screenplay that according to the coverage: “Had unnecessary long pages of exposition and characters that no one cared about even if they lived or died.”
 The writer continued to defend her poorly written script.
 It’s like the aspirant believed somehow the producer didn’t quite see the genius of her work.
 This delusional thinking will lead to a rejected screenplay and a “screenwriter” wasting precious time blaming others for not seeing the value of their screenplay.
 Yes, ideas are where stories and scripts begin, but it’s the execution of the idea that will get it sold and produced.Here is the formula: Great idea + horribly executed script = failure of screenwriter and the script.
 It’s rare that someone these days will buy a script just for the idea.

 The truth is that Hollywood has no shortage of good ideas—it’s the lack of execution that’s the problem.
-Hollywood is also filled with thousands of excellent screenwriters—but only 4,899 of those professionals in the WGAw reported any income last year.
+Hollywood is also filled with thousands of excellent screenwriters—in 2018, only 5,819 of those professionals in the WGAw reported any income last year out of their 15,000 members.
 These are the tremendous odds that aspirants face every time up to the plate with a project.
 I’m not saying that every producer is an expert at giving effective notes or being able to communicate their needs to screenwriters.
 I also don’t believe that screenwriters should just roll over and change the script with every suggestion given.
 It’s a delicate balance and the script’s best interests must be put forward always.
 How best can we make changes to the script to attract investors, talent, and ultimately attract a paying audience?
 The best situation is when it’s an equal partnership of collaboration and each artist allows the other to do what they do best.

 Again, if you are lucky, you will end up with a visionary producer who has the experience and talent who pushes screenwriters to do their best work—all for the benefit of the movie.
 This aspirant didn’t have any respect for the genre she attempted to write.
 Her reasoning for writing a horror film was because she thought that she could sell her idea for big money.
 She also showed a woeful lack of respect for the professional work ethic needed to survive in Hollywood.
 Trust me, producers will go out of their way to work with a screenwriter who is a team player and goes above and beyond every time.
 But what about the temperamental divas with undeveloped talent who believe their scripts are masterworks?
 Their lack of professionalism and ego will sink their chances of any success and the business will quickly humble them.
 Keep the faith—but also keep filling your blank pages!